 Before You Apply

-- Check your credit score – Most premium travel cards require good to excellent credit to qualify.
+- Check your credit score — Both cards target good to excellent credit.
+Know your profile before applying.

-- Plan your spending – Ensure you can naturally meet the welcome offer's spending requirement without forcing purchases.
+- Plan your spending naturally — Make sure you can meet any welcome offer requirement through purchases you'd make anyway, without forcing unnecessary spending.

 Application Strategy